-Every Access database version uses a lock file which prevents users from making modification on same record simultaneously.
-This Access lock file doesn’t contain any data and can be deleted by itself when the database is gets closed.
-In some cases, this file doesn’t delete by itself.
-When you try to attempt such delete procedure you may encounter issue like “cannot delete Access record locking file”. and further your database continues to appears locked.
+Every Access database version uses a lock file that prevents users from making a modification on the same record simultaneously.
+This Access lock file doesn’t contain any data and can be deleted by itself when the database is getting closed.
+In some cases, this file doesn’t delete itself.
+When you try to attempt such delete procedure you may encounter issues like “cannot delete Access record locking file”. and further your database continues to appears locked.

-In newer Access database version, the default Access file extension is accdb. it’s lock file share the same name and location same as main access database file but having extension LACCDB.
+In the newer Access database version, the default Access file extension is accdb. it’s lock file shares the same name and location the same as the main access database file but having extension LACCDB.
 But the older Access database version like 2002/2003, these extensions are MDB and LDB.

-It’s very rare that, this Access database locking file doesn’t gets deleted by itself and so as you need to remove it manually.
+It’s very rare that this Access database locking file doesn’t get deleted by itself and so as you need to remove it manually.
 Suppose, you know the name of that database but don’t know where it gets saved then you have the two options:

 - Perform search operation to find all files with the LACCDB extension.

-- Contact your network administrators and allow all necessary information.
+- Contact your network administrators and allow all the necessary information.

 What’s The Purpose Of This Lock File?

-MS Access lock file helps to keep track of one or more users who all are currently working on same Access database.
-Therefore, it plays a great role in keeping detail log of multiple users with machine and user name.
-At first, it’s a safe and harmless file that executes along with the opened Access database file in same location.
+MS Access lock file helps to keep track of one or more users who all are currently working on the same Access database.
+Therefore, it plays a great role in keeping a detailed log of multiple users with machine and user names.
+At first, it’s a safe and harmless file that executes along with the opened Access database file in the same location.

-Well you can see this file in plain text editor using some editors that might return odd characters.
-So, make use of the MS Word instead of notepad and you will see machine and user name listed for members that are currently using the Access database file.
+Well, you can see this file in a plain text editor using some editors that might return odd characters.
+So, make use of the MS Word instead of the notepad and you will see machine and user name listed for members that are currently using the Access database file.

-When last users using the Access database closes down the shared Access database, it will automatically remove Access database lock file. but sometime it won’t deleted itself and you need to delete it manually.
+When the last users using the Access database closes down the shared Access database, it will automatically remove Access database lock file. but some time it won’t delete itself and you need to delete it manually.
 So, that you can use your Access database without any restriction.

 Why You Can’t Delete Access Record Locking File?

 Whenever the last user of your Access database closes the database, the respective ldb/accdb file is gets deleted.
-But the problem arises when a user don’t have such rights to delete such lock file or when the Access database is get corrupted somehow.
+But the problem arises when a user doesn’t have such rights to delete such a lock file or when the Access database is getting corrupted somehow.
 In that case, you cannot delete Access record locking file.

 What Issue Encountered Due To This Ldb/Laccdb File?

-Meanwhile this lock conflict situation, users encounters “Write conflict“ pop-up message which allows you for saving the records, copy it to the Clipboard, or drop the modification that you done.
+Meanwhile this lock conflict situation, users encounter “Write conflict“ pop-up message which allows you for saving the records, copy it to the Clipboard, or drop the modification that you have done.